Research

 Interleukin-7 (IL-7) is an indispensable cytokine for T-cell development and homeostasis.
 Without adequate IL-7 signaling, the thymus cannot export naïve T cells11 thymus cannot export naïve T cells

-IL-7 promotes survival and proliferation of naïve and memory T cells; deficiency causes lymphopenia and failure of T-cell development
+IL-7 promotes survival and proliferation of naïve and memory T cells; deficiency causes lymphopenia

 The Mechanism

 Exon 6 of IL7R encodes the transmembrane domain.
 When exon 6 is included in the mRNA, the resulting protein anchors to the T-cell surface as membrane-bound IL-7Rα.
-When exon 6 is skipped, the reading frame shifts to produce a soluble secreted isoform (sIL7R) that circulates in the bloodstream.
+When exon 6 is skipped, the reading frame shifts to produce a soluble, secreted isoform (sIL7R) that circulates in the bloodstream.
 Healthy individuals produce both forms, but the ratio is tightly controlled.

-IL-7/sIL7R complexes are more stable than free IL-7, extending its functional lifespan in circulation and amplifying homeostatic T-cell signaling
+IL-7/sIL7R complexes are more stable than free IL-7, extending its functional lifespan in circulation

 .
 More available IL-7 drives increased T-cell survival and proliferation, expanding the T-cell pool in a way that can include self-reactive clones.
 Mouse models confirm the consequence: exogenous sIL7R exacerbates disease in the experimental autoimmune encephalomyelitis (EAE) model of multiple sclerosis.